-If you have an over-the-air antenna and live within reach of your local Fox TV affiliate, you can catch the action without spending another dime when game 7 of the World Series starts at 8:08 p.m.
-Eastern time.
-Don’t live within range of your local Fox affiliate’s broadcast tower?
+If you have an over-the-air antenna and live within reach of your local Fox TV affiliate, you can catch the action without spending another dime when the World Series starts on Oct.
+26. Don’t live within range of your local Fox affiliate’s broadcast tower?
 No worries, you still have plenty of options.

 Sling TV is your single best option for watching the postseason without a cable subscription.
-In fact, you can access a significant number of games for what you’d pay for a couple of beers at the ballpark.
-The Sling Orange + Sling Blue package includes ESPN, TBS, Fox Sports 1, and local Fox affiliates in select markets for just $25 per month.
-You can get MLBN by subscribing to the Sports Extra package for an additional $10 a month.
+In fact, you can access a significant number of games for less than a single postseason ticket.
+The Sling Orange + Sling Blue package includes ESPN, TBS, Fox Sports 1, and local Fox affiliates in select markets for $20 for the first month, $50 per month if you decide to continue past that.
+You can get MLBN by subscribing to the Sports Extra package for an additional $11 per month.

 If you’re hesitant to add a streaming subscription to your budget just for the privilege of watching postseason baseball, remember that with a Sling TV package, you get access to many other popular cable channels including CNN, HGTV, and Comedy Central.
-There’s no contract, so you can cancel as soon as the World Series ends, though you might find you don’t want to.
-Sling TV also offers a free seven-day trial, so you can essentially watch the first week of postseason play without spending a dime.
+There’s no contract, so you can cancel as soon as the World Series ends, although you might find you don’t want to.

 Hulu with Live TV and YouTube TV